jeinarsson/josync/README.md

 Josync is released under a MIT License (see LICENSE.md)

+# This is the Stable 1.x branch

+In this branch, only bugfixes for version 1 are allowed.

+For development, checkout branch "develop".

 # Why?

 We wanted a simple, scriptable backup on Windows for personal use.